johnjackoleary/cfi-commonplace-book/Inbox/Questions for PPL Mock Oral.md

 - What are four forces?
 - Two types of drag, and tell me more.
 - What are the six pack instruments and how do they work?
-- What is a stal
+- What is a stall?
 - How does VOR work?
 GPS?
 - AROW?
 - Who is responsible for ensuring an aircraft is maintained in an airworthy condition?
 (91.403)